Ofstead & Associates, Inc.

 Krystina M. Hopkins, MPH

-Research Associate, Ofstead & Associates
+Research Manager, Ofstead & Associates

-Krystina M. Hopkins, MPH, is a research associate with Ofstead & Associates, Inc. where she leads projects related to reprocessing effectiveness and environmental health, including chronic conditions, vaccination, radiation hygiene, and healthcare costs.
+Krystina M. Hopkins, MPH, is a research manager with Ofstead & Associates, Inc. where she leads projects related to reprocessing effectiveness and environmental health, including chronic conditions, vaccination, radiation hygiene, and healthcare costs.
 She has an MPH in environmental health, specializing in infectious disease.
 Her research has been published in AJIC, ICHE, Journal of Wound Care, AORN Journal, BI&T (AAMI's journal), and IAHCSMM's PROCESS magazine.
 Ms. Hopkins has over ten years of hands-on health and healthcare-related research experience in diverse in-patient and outpatient settings.
 Prior to joining Ofstead in 2017, she supported clinical trials in environmental health, health economics, and community-based research as a research project manager at Medica Research Institute.
 Ms. Hopkins was also involved with projects related to molecular and microbiology, epidemiology, infectious disease, and occupational health in various roles at the University of Minnesota and the Minnesota Department of Health.